 Some other food examples might be even easier to visualize.
 Eight ounces of corn flakes equals 8 cups.
 Eight ounces of popped popcorn equals 16 cups.
 Cup measure will vary based on the density of the food product.

 Sargento identifies all products with a freshness date.
 This date assures freshness in an unopened package only.
 Once the package is opened and the cheese is exposed to air, there’s the potential for mold to develop.
 For this reason, we recommend using our cheese within 5 days of opening, as stated on the back of the package, to assure optimum product freshness.

-The Sargento® Sweet Balanced Breaks® and Sargento® Sunrise Balanced Breaks® varieties which include graham crackers, wheat germ and barley contain gluten.
-Many Balanced Breaks® varieties are packaged in the same manufacturing plant, so all Balanced Breaks® products affected include a statement they’re made in a facility that also processes wheat.
+The Sargento® Sweet Balanced Breaks® and Sargento® Balanced Breaks® Cheese and Crackers varieties which include graham crackers, whole grain wheat, wheat flour, wheat germ and barley contain gluten.
+Many Balanced Breaks® varieties are packaged in the same manufacturing plant so all Balanced Breaks® products affected include a statement that they’re made in a facility that also processes wheat.
 You’ll notice we use powdered cellulose or potato starch as anti-caking agents on some of our cheeses.
 When added to cheese, they prevent it from sticking together.

 Thank you for your interest in our products.
 Sargento doesn’t mail coupons on request, but you can find coupons periodically in newspapers, through supermarket circulars and websites, on our packages in stores, and through Facebook and other types of promotions.

 While we've always included commenting and rating recipes on our website, our new design is really all about you!
 There are more ways than ever for you to interact and find delicious inspiration.
 Now you have greater influence on the look and set-up of your account page.
 Your new account page will ensure that you get exclusive newsletter content and additional promotional offers sent directly to your inbox.